zsoftly/ztiaws/README.md

 ## 🔄 Updating from Previous Versions

+> **Note:** This repository was previously named "quickssm" and has been renamed to "ZTiAWS" as of March 2025.
+This note will be removed in June 2025.

 If you're updating from the previous repository name (quickssm) or older versions:

 ### Option 1: Clean Update (Recommended)